Nickel–metal hydride battery: Electrochemistry

 The reactions proceed left to right during charge and the opposite during discharge.
 The metal M in the negative electrode of a NiMH cell is an intermetallic compound.
 Many different compounds have been developed for this application, but those in current use fall into two classes.
 The most common is AB5, where A is a rare-earth mixture of lanthanum, cerium, neodymium, praseodymium, and B is nickel, cobalt, manganese, or aluminium.
 Some cells use higher-capacity negative electrode materials based on AB2 compounds, where A is titanium or vanadium, and B is zirconium or nickel, modified with chromium, cobalt, iron, or manganese.

 NiMH cells have an alkaline electrolyte, usually potassium hydroxide.
 The positive electrode is nickel hydroxide, and the negative electrode is hydrogen in the form of an interstitial metal hydride.
 Hydrophilic polyolefin nonwovens are used for separation.

-Bipolar battery

-NiMH batteries of bipolar design (bipolar batteries) are being developed because they offer some advantages for applications as storage systems for electric vehicles.
-The solid polymer membrane gel separator could be useful for such applications in bipolar design.
-In other words, this design can help to avoid short-circuits occurring in liquid-electrolyte systems.

 Charge

 When fast-charging, it is advisable to charge the NiMH cells with a smart battery charger to avoid overcharging, which can damage cells.